k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: town guards not becoming angry when fountain is used up
 - Getting a wish from a water demon (fountain) immediately dries up the fountain
+- Fix: follow-up to 'town guards not becoming angry when fountain is used up'